luanamartins/intro_data_structures_python/README.md

-# intro_data_structures_python
+# Introduction to Data Structures in Python

-Examples of data structures in Python
+## List of data structures:
+- LinkedList
+- Queue
+- Stack
+- Tree
+- ...